Medical expert of the article

 Allergic pleurisy

-Is hyperergic.
+It is hyperergic.
 It is characterized by the following clinical features:

 - increased sensitivity to tuberculin, which causes a positive tuberculin test;

-- absence of mycobacterium tuberculosis in pleural effusion.
+- absence of Mycobacterium tuberculosis in pleural effusion.

-Perifocal pleuritis
+Perifocal pleurisy

 - absence of mycobacteria in exudate;

-- sharply positive tuberculin tests.
+- strongly positive tuberculin tests.

 Tuberculosis of the pleura